catfan/Medoo/README.md

 // Require Composer's autoloader. require 'vendor/autoload.php';

-// Using Medoo namespace.
+// Use the Medoo namespace.
 use Medoo\Medoo;

-// Connect the database.
+// Connect to the database.
 $database = new Medoo([
     'type' => 'mysql',
     'host' => 'localhost',